dhoko/angular-ngBabelfish/README.md

 Yup, message is from your i18n.
 KISS.

-> You can configure servalI18n to use a namespace too.
+> You can configure ngBabelfish to use a namespace too.

 ### Service babelfish